imabhishek02/DSA/README.md

 (iii).
 Third program consist of fucntion to make cycle linklist, detectection of cycle linklist and then finally
          how we remove a cycle linklist;

-(iv).
-Append k nodes in linklist will be updated soon;